Betting the Belmont StakesBetting the Belmont Stakes

 Here’s an explanation of the main single-race bet types on offer::

-PLACE – This time your pick must finish in the first two.
+PLACE BET– This time your pick must finish in the first two.

-SHOW – Your horse must finish in the first three to get a return.
+SHOW BET– Your horse must finish in the first three to get a return.

 On the pari-mutuel system, your return depends on how much money is in the betting pot overall, divided by how many bets are placed on your horse.
-With this in mind, the highest payouts are generally on win bets as this is the hardest bet of the three to get right, the second highest returns are on place bets and the lowest returns are on show bets.
+With this in mind, the highest payouts are generally on win bets as this is the hardest bet of the three to get right, the second-highest returns are on place bets and the lowest returns are on show bets.
+Track odds on the TV and tote board are typically win bet odds, though you can also gauge pools for place wagers and show wagers on TVG, or on the tote board if you are at the track.

-Should you wish to make things a little more interesting in the Belmont Stakes betting you could try wagering on an Exacta.
+Should you wish to make things a little more interesting in the Belmont Stakes betting you could try playing exotic bets instead.
+The simplest single-race exotic is an Exacta.
 Placing an exacta involves picking two horses and they must finish first and second in the correct nominated order for you to get paid.

 Payouts on correct exactas can be pretty big but if you are confident in your two picks but not in the order they’ll come home in, you can box this bet.
 Boxing the bet means you pay double, but it doesn’t matter in which order your two horses finish so long as they are first and second.